Love in the air for Iranians defying Valentine's ban

 Foreign sanctions imposed on Iran over its refusal to halt the country's sensitive nuclear work, has had a negative impact on the country's economy.

-Heart-shaped red balloons and soft toys are also a favourite, while rich Iranians opt for perfume and jewellery.
+Heart-shaped red balloons and soft toys are also a favorite, while rich Iranians opt for perfume and jewellery.

 "I am certain, like previous years, we will run out of roses as lots of people have already ordered flowers for their loved ones," the florist said.